Board of Directors

 Tori St Johns

-Tori is a wife, the mother of 3, grandmother of 3 and great grandmother of 1.
+Tori is a wife, the mother of 3, grandmother of 3 and great grandmother of 2.
 At present she has 2 dogs.
 She is a Certified Addiction Counselor and is the owner of a private practice, TLC Counseling, which for the past 30 years has provided drug, alcohol and substance abuse counseling.
-This is Tori’s 18th year as a consultant for Desert Sands Unified School District with the Student Assistance Program.
+Tori has been a consultant for Desert Sands Unified School District with the Student Assistance Program for over 20 years.
 She is active in the community and is committed to helping provide a safe place for all students to fulfill their dreams.
+Tori currently serves on the Riverside University Health System (RUHS) Behavioral Health Commission; Chair-person on the RUHS Children’s Behavioral Health Board, and also on the Regional Access Project Board of Directors.

 Enrique started off working in corn fields in Indiana at 16 years old.
 It was through this job that Enrique realized how much work needed to be done in the LGBTQ community, especially in the Latino and Hispanic communities.
 When he moved back to California, he became heavily involved in volunteer work for Safe Schools.
 Enrique is currently a student at the University of California Riverside and graduated from Yucca Valley High School.
 He has been able to give back to the LGBT community through his work with the GSA at Yucca Valley High School, volunteering at events for Safe Schools, and, most recently, through his internship at McCormack and Kristel, the first openly gay executive search firm.
 Enrique was also the recipient of the 2016 Harvey Milk Outstanding Youth Award.